This animation illustrates how smoking changes your brain, causing nicotine addiction.

 Despite what you might think, cigars aren't that different from cigarettes.
 Like cigarettes, cigars contain nicotine, tobacco and cancer-causing chemicals.

-Hookah smoking may be more harmful than smoking cigarettes.
+This habit isn't safer than smoking cigarettes.
 Find out why.

 Each time you resist a tobacco craving, you're one step closer to stopping tobacco use for good.
 Use these tips to fight off cravings.